Sapna2001/Selenium-Test-Scripts/README.md

 # Selenium-Test-Scripts
-This repository contains the example codes for parallel testing.
+This repository contains the example codes for writing Selenium Test Scripts in Java and Python.

 ## Note
-This repository is in contribution to the blog **What Is Parallel Testing And Why Is It Important?** published on **LambdaTest**.
+This repository is in contribution to the blog *Mastering Selenium Testing: JUnit Asserts With Examples* published on LambdaTest.